Devnarayan: Bagdawat Bharat

 One day, being instructed by Rupnath, Savai Bhoj heats a cauldron of oil and circles it, while Rupnath follows.
-While they are circling the cauldron, Rupnath tries to push Savai Bhoj into the boiling oil, but Savai Bhoj leaps over with the help of his staff.
+While they are circling the cauldron, Rupnath tries to push Savai Bhoj into the boiling oil, but Savai Bhoj leaps over with the help of his cowherd's staff.
 In the next round, Savai Bhoj follows Rupnath and pushes him into the cauldron.
 Not so agile, Rupnath falls into the boiling oil.
 Instantly his body turns into a solid gold nugget.
 While Savai Bhoj stands there repenting his crime, the jogi reappears in the hermitage as though nothing had taken place.
 He explains that the golden nugget is a gift that will grant the Bagdawats unending wealth for a period of twelve years after which both wealth (maya) and life (kaya) shall come to an end.
 He also gives Savai Bhoj the gifts of a mare-Bavli, a cow-Suremata, and an elephant-Jaimangala, all of which have special powers.
 Savai Bhoj returns to his home.
 The brothers ask Tejaji, the eldest among them, what should they do with their newly acquired wealth.
 Tejaji advises them to bury the money in the ground and heard it.
 But, Nevaji suggests that they do good deeds with the money, like building wells and temples, distributing the wealth and make a name for themselves since both the wealth and their lives will end after twelve years.
 The brothers choose the latter alternative.
 Soon their fame spreads far and wide.
 In due course, they meet their future enemy, Durjansal, the king Rana (or Ravji) (ruler) of Ran City.

 The Rana and the Bagdawats become Dharam-brothers.
 In an extended drinking session in a garden named naulakha bagh near Ran city, they overturn jars laden with wine onto a hillside flooding the earth to such an extent that the wine actually flows down into the kingdom of Basak Nag (Vasuki), serpent lord of the netherworld, who holds the earth on his hood.
 Angered, king Basak deposits the earth temporarily on a bull's horns and goes to Bhagavan (Vishnu)'s court to complain about the Bagdawats.
 But neither Basak, nor Hanuman, nor Bhagavan can do anything to remedy the situation because the Bagdawats are so powerful.
 Finally, Bhagavan assumes the form of the mendicant (jogi) and visits Sadu Mata, the wife of Savai Bhoj, begging for alms.
 Sadu, who has just completed performing ablutions and bathing, appears in front of the mendicant covered only by her long tresses.
 Struck by her devotion, the mendicant (Bhagavan) grants her a boon.
 Sadu desires that Bhagavan is born as her son.
 Bhagavan promises to be born as her son on the 13th day after the Bagdawats have been killed.